csurgay/ansible-training/lessons/17_Tags/README.md

       tags: tomcat
 ```

-#### To run only the Tomcat role and skip the standard Linux package role, use:
+#### To run only the Tomcat Role and skip the standard Linux package Role, use:
 ```bash
 ansible-playbook playbook.yml --tags "tomcat"
 ```

 ---
-## List all tags
+## List all Tags

-When your playbook has many tasks or roles, it can be hard to know which tags are used where.
-Listing all tags helps you see which tasks, roles, or plays can be run or skipped individually.
+When your Playbook has many tTsks or Roles, it can be hard to know which tags are used where.
+Listing all tags helps you see which Tasks, Roles, or Plays can be run or skipped individually.

-You can do this using the --list-tags option with the ansible-playbook command.
+You can do this using the `--list-tags˙` option with the `ansible-playbook` command.

-#### Example playbook:
+#### Example Playbook:
 ```yaml
 ---
 - name: Apache Setup